Database Development

 Databases are now such an integral part of our day-to-day life that we are often not aware that we are using one.
 To illustrate this point, a range of example databases are demonstrated and discussed.
 The longevity and popularity of a particular type of database software called Database Management System (DBMS) is examined.
 The typical functions and services (including data integrity, authorisation and security) that enable DBMS to manage and secure data are discussed.
 Example DBMSs (e.g. Microsoft SQL Server and MySQL) are used to illustrate these services.

-This module examines how a DBMS can be used to meet the needs of a particular case study.
+The Database Development module (COMP08002) examines how a DBMS can be used to meet the needs of a particular case study.
 This is achieved using a structured approach to the creation of a database system, which is called the Database Systems Development Lifecycle (DSDL).
 The stages of the DSDL are discussed with particular attention to the earlier stages including database planning, systems definition, requirements collection and analysis and database design.

 Ensuring that the database has all of the data required to meet the needs of a particular case study is key to the success of a database system.
 A popular database design technique used to identify the required data is called entity-relationship (ER) modelling and this technique is discussed and illustrated.
 The database design technique of normalisation is also explored as a means of building/validating a database.